DynoCC/Dyno-Custom-Commands/Utilities/Poll Commands/readme.md

 # Poll System
-This guide will teach you how to set up the Poll System, developed by TheRoboticon. *If you have any problems, head to the Dyno Custom Commands Server and send a message to the @TheRoboticon#8358*
+This guide will teach you how to set up the Poll System, developed by TheRoboticon.

 ## Guide Markdown:
 We assume that you are using the default command prefix, ``?``.
 Inputs will be written as ``[input]``.
 Choice inputs will be denoted as ``[input1/input2]``, respectively.